 Within six months of creating the embryos to be transferred to your gestational carrier, the ASRM requirements state that the genetic father should receive a complete physical examination.
-The exam will test for any sexually transmitted diseases such as HIV and Hepatitis C, evidence of drug use, blood type and Rh factor, among other health indicators.
+The exam will test for any sexually transmitted diseases such as HIV and Hepatitis C, among other health indicators.
 It’s important to note that HIV positive gay men can still become fathers via surrogacy through a process called “sperm washing.”

 Testosterone use, in particular, has an adverse effect on sperm production.
 “It can actually make your sperm count very low,” said Dr. Gerald Goldstein of Fertility Specialists of Texas.
 “So we often want to make sure you’ve had a semen analysis even before you see us.”

 The good news, said Dr. Mark Leondires, Founder and Medical Director of RMA of Connecticut and Gay Parents To Be, is that adjusting certain lifestyle behaviors over a three month period can often be enough to ensure high quality soon.
 “The sperm that you produce in March have been growing in the testicle since January,” he said.
 “So if you have lifestyle choices that aren’t helpful for sperm, you can change those, and actually get a better sperm specimen.”
 While this might be enough to ensure you are part of the 98% of men who are able to produce a healthy sperm specimen, 2% of intended fathers may still need to see a urologist for further interventions.